yilmazgencc/ulcer_classification/docs/README.md

 In this study, we conducted experiments using histopathological whole slide images(WSIs) of five rare childhood cancer types and their sub-types, namely ependymoma (anaplastic, myxopapillary, subependymoma and no-subtype), medulloblastoma (anaplastic, desmoplastic and no-subtype), Wilms tumour, also known as nephroblastoma (epithelial, blastomatous, stromal, Wilms epithelial-stromal, epithelial-blastomatous and blastomatous-stromal), pilocytic astrocytoma and Ewing sarcoma.

 Tumour histopathology WSIs are collected at [Ege University](https://med.ege.edu.tr/eng-2025/education.html), Turkey and Aperio AT2 scanner digitised the WSIs at 20× magnification.

-Our study contains a total of 673 images from the UC endoscopy images

-The dataset used in this study is derived from the original [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) open-source dataset.
-UC images were classified according to the Mayo scoring method, which consists of score 0 representing no disease, score 1 representing mild disease, score 2 representing moderate disease, and score 3 representing severe disease.

-We introduce new labelled 352 UC endoscopy images from [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) dataset including 98 for grade 0, 93 for grade 1, 91 for grade 2, and 70 for grade 3 were labelled by our experienced gastroenterologists.

-The dataset used in this study includes a total of 321 UC endoscopy-labelled images with grade 0, grade 1, grade 2, and grade 3 from original [Hyper-Kvasir](https://datasets.simula.no/hyper-kvasir/) .

-Our study contains a total of 673 images from the UC endoscopy images;
-- 120 grade 0
-- 212 grade 1
-- 218 grade 2
-- 123 grade 3

-WSIs and labelled dataset will be available publicly in soon
+WSIs will be available publicly soon

 ## Prerequisites
 - Linux (Tested on Red Hat Enterprise Linux 8.5)